engineersCode/EngComp/README.md

  https://doi.org/10.6084/m9.figshare.5673526

 **[Module 4: Land on vector spaces](https://github.com/engineersCode/EngComp4_landlinear)**
-— Practical linear algebra with Python
+— Using computational thinking to get deep insights on the foundations of linear algebra

 1) Transform all the vectors
 2) The matrix is everywhere